heegarthur/predict-grades/README.md

 #predict grades

-I made a bot in golang where you can predict your grades, I compiled it to a .exe btw.
+I made a bot in golang where you can predict your grades, I didn't compiled it to a .exe btw because my antivirus detecter deleted it.

 you can:
   -predict your grades